Business Express Airlines

-Business Express utilized the FAA designator of "GAA" and the airline code of "HQ".
-The radio call-sign was BizEx.
+Business Express's ICAO Three-Letter Designator was "GAA" and its IATA two-letter designator was "HQ".
+The radio call-sign was "BizEx".

 At one point, it was headquartered in Westport, Connecticut.
 In 1995, BizEx was headquartered in Portsmouth, New Hampshire.
 Later in its life, BizEX was headquartered in Dover, New Hampshire.
 In 1998, the airline tried to relocate its headquarters and maintenance facility to the south side of Portland International Jetport.
 The airline ultimately did not move its headquarters and maintenance facility.

 History

 Business Express expanded its existing route structure into Canada in 1989 through the acquisition of Mall Airways, a commuter airline based in Albany, New York, with routes to Toronto, Montreal, and Ottawa.
 In the mid-1990s, the airline negotiated an unconventional second codeshare agreement with Northwest Airlines, becoming the Northwest Airlink regional affiliate in New England and Eastern Canada.
 In September 1997, the branding scheme expanded to include a third partner, American Airlines, affiliated first as American Connection, and later as an integral carrier under the American Eagle program.
 These new affiliations were part of a broader expansion scheme that included longer-range flying beyond the Northeast, enhanced mainline flight bank integration and operation of jet aircraft.